thecalamityjoe87/paperboy/README.md

 ![Alt text](https://github.com/thecalamityjoe87/paperboy/blob/main/images/screenshot.png?raw=true "Optional Title")

+## About
 A simple Vala/GTK news app.
-See the Build dependencies section below for distro-specific install commands.
+I built this app because I wanted to have a simple, but beautiful native GTK4 news application.
+Feel free to test, change, and contribute back to this project.

+### --Warning--
+This app is very much so in an alpha state.
+It will definitely eat your dogs and throw your kittens outside.
+It's functional, but it's still very much so a WIP.

-Build dependencies
+## Build dependencies
 This project declares several dependencies in `meson.build` (gtk4, libadwaita, libsoup, json-glib, gdk-pixbuf, libxml2, gee) plus the Vala toolchain and the usual build tools (Meson, Ninja, a C compiler and pkg-config).

 Common distro install commands are provided below.